CloudsWeight/Casino/README.md

 # Casino
 Focused on OOP and Agile techniques to create casino games.
 Current game design is a craps table with 10 players.

-# Basic Principles
-Uses object-oriented principles to create multiple classes to mimic a casino craps game.
-*  Combines classes with methods and procedural programming

 # Basic Usage
 Copy casino folder to computer, run the craps.py script to see basic example.
 The current automation is to have all players bet a random sum of money on hard 12.